programatorovic/microbit_compass_i2c/README.md

-# Compass i2c
+# Compass i2c QMC5883L

-This extension allows you to use the QMC5883L compass modules with the micro:bit using I2C communication.
+This extension allows you to use the QMC5883L compass module with the micro:bit using I2C communication.

 ## Blocks